George F. Regas: Early life and career

-Regas was born in Knoxville, Tennessee, the son of Greek immigrants, and was baptized into the Greek Orthodox church.
-There was no Orthodox priest in Louisville.
+Regas was born in Knoxville, Tennessee, the son of Greek immigrants, and was baptized into the Greek Orthodox Church.
+There was no Orthodox priest in Knoxville.
 His mother died when he was about five years old, leaving him to be raised by his father.
 When he was about ten, he became friends with an Episcopal priest in Knoxville and began attending services at the Episcopal church.
 By the time he was of college age, he had apparently embraced the Episcopal church.

 He attended and graduated from the Episcopal Divinity School in Cambridge, Massachusetts, and was ordained a priest in 1956.
 His first church was a mission of fifty members in Pulaski, Tennessee.
 He was then sent to an 800-member church in Nyack, New York, where he served as rector.

 After his ordination, Regas went to England, where he spent two years at Cambridge University, and pursued graduate studies under Anglican Bishop John A.T.
 Robinson, who he later referred to as his friend and mentor.
 Robinson was a theologian and author of the book, Honest to God, which questioned many traditional concepts.
 In 1972, Regas graduated from the Theology School at Claremont with the doctor of religion degree.

 Tenure at All Saints

-Regas succeeded John Burt as rector of All Saints Episcopal Church in Pasadena, California in 1966, when he was only 36 years old.
+Regas succeeded John Burt as rector of All Saints Episcopal Church in Pasadena, California, in 1966, when he was only 36 years old.
 During his tenure, Regas did much to establish All Saints as an influential parish within the liberal wing of the Episcopal Church, and as an important voice for mainline liberal Protestant Christianity nationally.
 Under Regas's leadership, All Saints, Pasadena, became the largest Episcopal Church in the western United States, and established the largest service center for serving HIV and AIDS victims in the San Gabriel Valley.
 It also started Union Station in Pasadena for assisting the homeless.

 He led All Saints in the foundation of the Young & Healthy program, which helps uninsured and under-insured children.
 He was the president of the Coalition for a Non-Violent City and co-founder of the Interfaith Center to Reverse the Arms Race.
 As a long-time national leader of the Episcopal Church, he was nominated as a candidate for bishop of New York, San Francisco, and Los Angeles, but consistently declined in order to continue to build the All Saints Pasadena parish.
 As a founder of the Interfaith Center to Reverse the Arms Race, he was a leader in efforts to unite Christians, Muslims, Jews and other faiths to promote peace in the Middle East and worldwide.